 The Brazilian real’s performance

-The Brazilian real has been on a downtrend after the allegations of corruption against President Temer strengthened in March 2017.
-The Brazilian real has dropped by about 2% in June 2017 amid the ongoing political instability.
+As we can see in the chart above, the real has been on a downtrend since the allegations of corruption against Temer gained strength in March 2017.
+The real dropped ~2% in May 2017 amid the country’s ongoing political instability.

-Political stability is important for a conducive investment climate in any country.
-The political uncertainty in Brazil has caused investors to exit Brazilian markets, impacting asset performances.
-Net foreign direct investments inflows stood at $2.9 billion in April 2017—a 48% fall from the previous month.
+Political stability is crucial for a healthy investment climate in any country.
+In Brazil’s case, political uncertainty has led investors to exit the country’s markets, impacting its asset performance.

 The pace of foreign direct investments has declined in the first four months of 2017.
 The net foreign direct investment inflows in April 2017 decreased 71% compared to the same period in 2016.
 The country’s net foreign direct investments stood at $774 million in the first four months of 2017.

 The decline in commodities prices seems to be exacerbating the drop in the Brazilian real.
 The price of commodities and currency of commodity export–dependent economies are highly interconnected.
 Also, the price of the commodity tends to influence the domestic currency.

 Other Latin American (ILF) currencies affected by declining commodity prices include the Colombian peso and the Mexico peso.

 In our next article, we’ll look at inflation in Brazil.